 Kendra is a freelance editor, specializing in nonfiction, and holds an M.A. in English literature.
-Growing up in Southern Ohio gave her a love of rural stories and a desire to see more representation of Appalachia in contemporary literature.
-When she’s not spending time in the publishing world, she’s taking her corgi, Dylan, to the dog park or indulging in her cooking obsession.
+Growing up in southern Ohio gave her a love of rural stories and a desire to see better representation of Appalachia in contemporary literature.
+When she’s not spending time in the publishing world, she’s taking her Corgi, Dylan, to the dog park or indulging in her cooking obsession.
 She currently reads and writes from coffee shops in South Carolina.

 Autumn is a senior writer/strategist at a consulting firm and has an M.A. in English literature.
 Growing up in East Tennessee guaranteed that a love for stories and storytelling would be part of her DNA.
 When she’s not writing or strategizing, she’s snuggling with her cats, Agnes and Margot, or starting yet another craft project.
 She currently lives in Atlanta and spends her paycheck at nearby restaurants.

 Sachi is a finance professional with a passion for reading.
 Her Japanese background drives her to learn more about Asian experiences and stories about people of color.
 When Sachi isn’t in the office, she enjoys traveling, trying new foods, and (of course) reading.
 Sachi and her husband reside in Northeast Ohio with their Pembroke Welsh corgi, Yuki, who they love to pieces!